 The serval uses its exceptional hearing to hunt for prey such as rodents.
 It detects the sound of rodents or other prey and remains motionless before pouncing on them from heights of over 2 metres.
 As a serval is active during the day as well as the night, spotting them becomes relatively easier.

 African Wild Cat

 The African wild cat is a short-haired tabby cat with long legs and a thinner tail than a domestic cat.
-However, due to the diversity of habitats it lives in, this cat features different colors.
-The coat of the wildcat ranges from light brown, to grey and even darker shades.
-The average African wild cat weighs around 2 to 6 kgs and preys on small rodents, birds, and reptiles.
+However, due to the diversity of habitats it lives in, this cat features different colours.
+The coat of the wildcat ranges from light brown to grey and even darker shades.
+The average African wild cat weighs around 2 to 6 kg and preys on small rodents, birds, and reptiles.
 They are nocturnal animals and remain active at night.
 If you see a pair of glowing eyes closer to the ground during an evening safari, it is usually an African wild cat trotting around.

 African Golden Cat

 It is believed that many people are not even aware of the existence of the African golden cat due to its extremely secretive and elusive nature.
 Thus, it is challenging to witness an African golden cat in the wilderness.
 This cat is known to reside in the rainforests of West and Central Africa.

 The African Golden Cat has a short tail and a coat that varies from reddish to grey colours.
 A few of the golden cats have spots all over their bodies, while the rest are spotted only on their inner legs and bellies.
 This small cat is closely related to the serval and the caracal and is two times the size of a domestic cat.
 They feed on rodents and birds and remain active at dawn, dusk, and night.

 Aside from being solitary, the African golden cat is largely threatened by increasing habitat loss caused by deforestation and bushmeat hunting.
 Thus, they are classified as vulnerable on the IUCN Red List.